CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 1. On the Review + Create tab, review the summary and click on **Create** button.

-   >**Note:** The deployment might take few minutes to complete, wait till the deployment completion before proceeding to next step.
+   >**Note:** The deployment might take a few minutes to complete, wait till the deployment is completed before proceeding to next step.

      ![](images/a150.png)